HQ-26

 The HQ-26 (红旗-26 (Hóng Qí-26, Red Banner-26)) is an anti-ballistic missile (ABM) and anti-satellite weapon (ASAT) system under development by the People's Republic of China.
 The HQ-26 is reportedly a mid-course interceptor missile project led by the People's Liberation Army Navy (PLAN), designed for the Type 055 destroyer and other naval ships and roughly comparable to the American SM-3 anti-ballistic missiles.
-The missile was likely a vastly improved HQ-16 with the capability to intercept intermediate-range ballistic missiles (IRBM), short- and medium-range ballistic missiles, cruise missiles, and aircraft out of 400 km range.
+The missile was likely a vastly improved HQ-16 with the capability to intercept intermediate-range ballistic missiles (IRBM), short- and medium-range ballistic missiles, cruise missiles, and aircraft at a range of 400 km.